tianocore-docs/edk2-FdfSpecification/3_edk_ii_fdf_file_format/32_fdf_definition.md

 The FDF definitions define the final properties for a flash image - PCD settings in this file override any other PCD settings that may have been set in the platform description (DSC) file.
+The `[Defines]` section, when specified, must appear before any other section except the header.
+(The header, when specified, is always the first section of an FDF file.)
+The remaining sections may be specified in any order within the FDF file.

 #### Summary